SharonMawiaJohn/AWSlab1/STEPS.md

 📌 MCQ Q4 Hint: S3 CRR only deletes in destination if Delete Marker replication is enabled.
 Otherwise, deleted objects in source stay in destination.

-✅ Submit Your Work
+✅ Submit Your Work.
-Go to the Submit button at the top....
+Go to the Submit button at the top.

 Check your Grades and Submission Report after a few minutes...